 Depending on your city (or town, or hamlet, or whathaveyou), chances are there are a lot of locally-owned small businesses in dire need of design work.
 Luckily, you’re a local designer chomping at the bit to provide it to them.
-But how can you find these clients (without breaking the bank), and how can these clients find you?
+But how can you find these clients (without breaking the bank and spending a fortune on a high quality link building campaign), and how can these clients find you?
 Read on for the answers to these questions: 5 cheap ways to find local design clients.

 1. BE A LOCAL CONSUMER